Architects: Atelier King Kong

 Graphic Artists: Philippe Giraud (signage, tapestry), Julie Soistier (facade screen printing)

-The Seeko’o hotel is positioned on Bordeaux’s waterfront at the intersection of the Quai de Bacalan and of the Cours Edouard Vaillant in a neighbourhood situated between the Chartrons and Bacalan, to the north of the city.
+From the architect.
+The Seeko'o hotel is positioned on Bordeaux's waterfront at the intersection of the Quai de Bacalan and of the Cours Edouard Vaillant in a neighbourhood situated between the Chartrons and Bacalan, to the north of the city.

 Upstream, the waterfront façade built in the 18 century is characterised by the homogeneity of the stone buildings and its unique architectural continuity.
 Looking out over the river, this façade is one of the main gems of the heritage of the city.